 Awarding the contract

-Explains how an agency should award a contract.
+Explains when and how an agency should award a contract.

 - An agency must, unless there is a legitimate reason to cancel the procurement, award the contract to the supplier/s that has both: